-Even tough UDP is connectionless, a UDP socket can be associated to a remote IP address and remote port number.
+Even tough UDP is connectionless, a UDP socket can be associated to a remote IP address and a remote port number.

 In C language this is achieved by using the connect system call, the same function used to establish TCP connections, but that's the only resemblance.
-With UDP connections don't exist, for instance the connect function can be used to associate the socket to some remote address and later to another remote address, this would be impossible it TCP where connections exist.
+With UDP, connections don't exist, for instance the connect function can be used to associate the socket to some remote address and later to another remote address, this would be impossible with TCP.

-Associating a UDP socket to a remote address affects both sending and receiving datagrams:
+Associating a UDP socket to a remote address affects both sending and receiving datagrams, as follows: